evilusean/Khan/Review/TOGCT/2025-TOCT-Review-Algebra2.md

 | **2.
 Factor**      | Identify $a=3x$ and $b=8$.           | $$(3x - 8)(3x + 8) = 0$$                                   |
 | **3.
 Apply ZPP**   | Set each factor to zero.             | $3x - 8 = 0 \quad \text{and} \quad 3x + 8 = 0$             |
 | **4.
 Solutions**   | Solve for $x$.                       | $\mathbf{x = \frac{8}{3}}$ and $\mathbf{x = -\frac{8}{3}}$ |
+## 2025-December-15-TOCT-How To Use The Quadratic Formula To Solve Equations :